fionashenbayh/digital_dictatorship/about.md

 ## Learning Objectives

 1. To develop theoretical understanding of dictatorship from a political science perspective
-2. To learn how to analyze dictatorship using new sources of "big data"
+2. To analyze questions about dictatorship using new sources of "big data"
-3. To produce a prospectus that combines political science theory with data science tools
+3. To produce an original research project that synthesizes political science theory with data science tools

 ## About the Instructor